enthought/traits/_sources/traits_user_manual/custom.txt

 .. index:: TraitHandler class

-A trait handler is an instance of the enthought.traits.trait_handlers.TraitHandler class, or of a subclass, whose task is to verify the correctness of values assigned to object traits.
+A trait handler is an instance of the traits.trait_handlers.TraitHandler class, or of a subclass, whose task is to verify the correctness of values assigned to object traits.
 When a value is assigned to an object trait that has a trait handler, the trait handler's validate() method checks the value, and assigns that value or a